We have five factories and 19 years of experience in plant extracts

 Cardiovascular Disease:

-Both Lycopene and lutein have been linked to a reduced risk of cardiovascular diseases.
+Both lycopene and lutein have been linked to a reduced risk of cardiovascular diseases.
 Lycopene, in particular, has been found to lower the risk of heart disease by reducing oxidative stress, which is a key factor in the development of atherosclerosis.
 Lutein, on the other hand, has been associated with improved endothelial function and reduced inflammation, both of which are crucial for maintaining cardiovascular health.

 Cancer Prevention:

-The antioxidant properties of Lycopene and lutein can help neutralize free radicals, which are known to cause DNA damage and potentially lead to cancer.
+The antioxidant properties of lycopene and lutein can help neutralize free radicals, which are known to cause DNA damage and potentially lead to cancer.
 Studies have suggested that higher intakes of these carotenoids may be associated with a reduced risk of certain types of cancer, including prostate, breast, and lung cancer.

 Eye Health: